intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 ```1xx - The Management Rules```
+101 - "Within chaos and volatility - there is opportunity"

+102 - "People make choices, and there are consequences"

+103 - "When looking at macro economic trends, market distortions, and deficit spending...remember: all systems seek equilibrium"

+104 - "Sometimes, what looks like winning - is just the setup for the denouement."

+105 - "Never acceptt work from (or keep)  clients who are rude or disrespectful."

 ```2xx - The Hiring Rules```

+201 - "Hire for Character, Train for Skill"

+202 - "Never hire an asshole"

 ```3xx - The Design Rules```

 ```4xx - The Construction Rules```

 ```5xx - ```

 ```6xx - ```

 ```7xx - ```

 ```8xx - ```